hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 The first thing I did was connect to the Airport WI-FI, launched the Uber app on my phone and that was when I saw the notice, *"Unfortunately, Uber is not available in your area."*.
 I was like this is impossible, it must be my internet.
 I restarted my WIFI and re-connected hoping that would fix the issue but after multiple restarts and re-connections, I asked for help and, it turned out Uber wasn’t available in Leipzig.

-I also couldn’t use the local taxi as the only accepted payment method was cash.
+I also couldn’t use the local taxi as their only accepted payment method was cash.
 To cut the long story short, my saving grace was a young fella who agreed to accept PayPal for cash which is how I was able to eventually take the local taxi to my final destination.
 I think I spent roughly 2 hours at the airport after checking out.

 ### {% newthought 'The Check-in Week' %}